davidchen0970/davidchen0970.github.io/README.md

 ## 👋 About Me

 Hi!
 I'm David Chen, a passionate developer from Taiwan with experience in JavaScript and Python.
-I love contributing to open-source projects and building solutions that make a difference.

-- 🌱 Currently learning: Machine Learning, Cloud Computing
+- 🌱 Currently learning: Machine Learning, P4, SDN
-- 👯 Open to collaborate on: Web Development, Python projects
-- 💬 Ask me about: Frontend development, REST APIs

 ## 🛠 Tech Stack